nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
   - Task progress is a percentage value indicating how much of the task is done
   - Task deadline is indicated by a date and time with the format *DD-MM-YYYY hh:mm:ss*
-  - Deadline can be set to be in the past (in case the user wants to log finished tasks for the completeness of project management)
+  - The user can set the deadline to be in the past to allow the user to log finished tasks for the completeness of project management
   - Anything can be filled in the task description as long as it is not blank

-Example: `edittask 2 tn/Finish project` changes the name of task 2 in the list to Finish project.
+Example: `edittask 2 tn/Finish project` changes the name of the second task in the list to 'Finish project'.

 ### 2.3.4 Delete a task from the project `deletetask`